EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L4_requesting_persistent_volumes.md

 ## Mounting BeeGFS Volumes to a Pod

 To use BeeGFS-based shared and output directories in a container, add `volumeMounts` and `volumes` entries to your pod/job YAML.
-You also need to ensure the container runs with the correct user and group IDs matching your TRE user identity.
+You also need to ensure the container runs with the correct user and group IDs matching your SHS user identity.
 This is critical for BeeGFS storage permissions and volume mounts to work properly.

 ### Security Context Explained

 **runAsUser:** The numeric user ID (UID) inside the container.
-This should match your TRE user UID.
+This should match your SHS user UID.

 **runAsGroup:** The **project Group ID (GID)** inside the container.
 This must match the group ID associated with your project, not your own GID.
 Using your GID here will cause `permission denied` errors when accessing BeeGFS.